after i saw a past post, i see now that the 14" cap would not be accurate design, but it would at least match in finish

 "The Nova lamps look like it has the rolled metal lip around top of base.
 Mine is flat edge flush against the glass because the glass bottle insets to meet flush with the top rim of base.
 Wonder if a sleeve was present at one point kind of like the…"

 Long time collector been coming to OG since 1997!
 It was here that I first saw other vintage lamps in the history section, and that was my drug of choice.
 I love mid-century modern.
 And like to display just a few good choice lamps at a time.

 My first NEW lamp was in 1994 I was 13 and bought it at Spencer's, blue white with black base.

-I got into collecting around mid 90's when I first saw a collectibles magazine on the subject, speaking of 70s lava lamps, it was the first time I had really seen pinhole based lamps.
+I got into collecting around mid 90's when I first saw a Collectibles magazine on vintage lava lamps.
+It was the first time I had really seen pinhole based lamps.

 The first vintage I acquired was the nightlight clown, knowing nothing about if this was an authentic version or if some kid just stuck a decal on the glass to make it cute.
 Well I snagged it, and although it had some dead lava and a crack in the glass lip I still found it alluring and later found out it was rare.

 Fading Grandes...
 I didn't remove the cap to recolor them.
 I place a folded towel down, place the globe, take a small phillips screwdriver & a hammer, gently tap till it's through the cap.
 Then work the screwdriver around, till the hole has the clearance for the syringe, draw the coloring into the syringe & slide the needle through the rubber seal.
 Add the coloring, swish the globe & add more coloring if needed.
 Then I take strips of aluminum foil, fold it 2-4 times, stick it in the hole, fold over the spot in the cap, hammer it down flat & duct tape over the cap.
 That's it!
 My Grande has been running with this redneck patch with no leakage or evaporation for nearly a year!